cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 The modern world relies on encryption of digital documents.
 In the analogue world this is a completely different thing.
-The cypher specialisation is used to encrypt and decrypt messages using non-electronic means.
+The cypher specialization is used to encrypt and decrypt messages using non-electronic means.
 It is about understanding and creating code languages.